 Failing the provision of such evidence by such date, such Supply Point Confirmation shall lapse and shall not come into effect.

-if the Supply Point Confirmation has not lapsed pursuant to paragraph (a) the Supply Meter Points comprised in such DM Supply Point Component shall with effect from the later of:
+if the Supply Point Confirmation has not lapsed pursuant to paragraph (a) the Supply Meter Points comprised in such DM Supply Point shall with effect from the later of:

 the Supply Point Registration Date; and

-the date on which Daily Read Equipment has been installed and becomes Operational
+the date on which Transporter Daily Read Equipment has been installed and becomes Operational

 be DM Supply Meter Points.

-(c) the Pipeline Operator shall without prejudice to paragraph (b) within 2 Supply Point Systems Business Days following the coming into effect of a Supply Point Confirmation in respect of a DM Supply Point Component and in respect of the Registered User and where appropriate relevant CSEP User notify the Large Transporter accordingly.
+(c) the Pipeline Operator shall without prejudice to paragraph (b) within 2 Supply Point Systems Business Days following the coming into effect of a Supply Point Confirmation in respect of a DM Supply Point and in respect of the Registered User and where appropriate relevant CSEP User notify the Large Transporter accordingly.

-Where:

-the Proposed Supply Point includes a DM Supply Point Component; and

-Prevailing DM Capacity is or (in accordance with Clause 11.5(b)) at any time before a Supply Point Confirmation is submitted becomes greater than the Offered DM Capacity

-a Supply Point Confirmation may be submitted only for a Proposed Supply Point Registration Date falling within the Capacity Reduction Period.

-Where the Proposed Supply Point includes a DM Supply Point Component, at any time after a Supply Point Confirmation is submitted but before the Supply Point Registration Date:

-if:

-the Prevailing DM Capacity becomes greater than the Offered DM Capacity, pursuant to Part CII5.5 in respect of any Existing Supply Point; or

-at the start of a Gas Year the Bottom Stop DM Capacity becomes pursuant to Part CII2.3(a)(i) greater than the Offered DM Capacity

-the Confirmed DM Capacity will be the increased Prevailing DM Capacity or (as the case may be) the Bottom Stop DM Capacity;

-if the Prevailing DM Capacity becomes greater than the Offered DM Capacity as a result of the Registered User in respect of any Existing Supply Point applying for an increase in its Registered DM Capacity, the Confirmed DM Capacity will be the Offered DM Capacity.

-In the circumstances in Clause 14.5(a) the Pipeline Operator may but is not required to notify the Proposing User of the increased Confirmed DM Capacity before the Supply Point Registration Date but will not later than the 5th Business Day after the Supply Point Registration Date notify to the Proposing User the revised Confirmed DM Capacity and revised details of Transportation Charges (and the Pipeline Operator’s notification under Clauses 15.8 and 16.2 shall to that extent be provisional).

-Each Pipeline User acknowledges that in respect of a Proposed DM Supply Point or a DM Supply Point that it will or may be necessary for the Pipeline Operator to provide to and obtain from the Large Transporter certain information in respect of such Proposed DM Supply Point or DM Supply Point in order to comply with the terms of the NExA.
+Each Pipeline User acknowledges that in respect of a Proposed DM Supply Point or a DM Supply Point that it will or may be necessary for the Pipeline Operator to provide to and obtain from the Large Transporter certain information in respect of such Proposed DM Supply Point or DM Supply Point in order to comply with the terms of the IGT Transportation Arrangements Document.
 Accordingly each Pipeline User agrees that (notwithstanding Part K23) the Pipeline Operator may provide to and obtain from the Large Transporter any such information.

 Each Pipeline User further acknowledges that:

-it is the Large Transporter's responsibility and not the Pipeline Operator’s to install Daily Read Equipment; and
+it is the Large Transporter's responsibility and not the Pipeline Operator’s to install Transporter Daily Read Equipment at a Class 1 Supply Point; and

-(b) the Pipeline Operator has no responsibility or liability in respect of the provision or non-provision of Daily Read Equipment and any services provided in connection therewith.
+(b) the Pipeline Operator has no responsibility or liability in respect of the provision or non-provision of Transporter Daily Read Equipment and any services provided in connection therewith.